Graduate Admissions FAQ

 - A course in probability and statistics, requiring calculus as a prerequisite (STAT 1151 , STAT 1152)

-IS PhD applicants must either have or demonstrate the following prerequisite knowledge.
+Applicants must demonstrate the following prerequisite knowledge.
 These courses or their equivalents should be taken before seeking admission but may be taken during the first four terms of study.
-All courses must be at the graduate level and may have been taken in the course of pursuing another graduate degree:
+All courses must be at the graduate level and may have been taken in the course of pursuing another graduate degree (the corresponding Pitt course numbers are indicated):

-Applicants must have a Master’s degree from an accredited university, a recognized international program, or the equivalent is required and have attained a minimum grade point average (GPA) of 3.3 (on a scale with an “A” having a value of 4 points per credit).
+Applicants must have a master’s degree from an accredited university, a recognized international program, or the equivalent is required and have attained a minimum grade point average (GPA) of 3.3 (on a scale with A having a value of 4 points per credit).
 Exceptional students with a technical Bachelor’s degree may also be admitted.
-Such students must still satisfy all other requirements that follow.
+Such students must still satisfy all other requirements.
 An international student’s GPA will be calculated on the basis of equivalency from universities that use a different scale.

 Your application should include:

-- Letters of Recommendation: Identify and seek the recommendations of three individuals (e.g., professors, employers, information professionals) who are in a position to evaluate your academic performance or your potential as an information professional.
+- Letters of Recommendation: recommendations from three individuals (e.g., professors, employers, information professionals) who are in a position to evaluate your academic performance or your potential as an information professional.
 Two must be from professors, preferably with PhDs.

 - Transcripts: Only scanned copies of official transcripts will be accepted and processed at the application stage.

-- Other Required Documentation: Please include the following with your online application:
+- Other Required Documentation: Please include the following with your application:

 - CV; and

-- Statement of Intent (not to exceed 1,000 words) indicating, as specifically as possible, you’re your academic and professional goals related to the Information Science doctoral program and identifying potential areas and/or topics in which the student expects to pursue dissertation research.
+- Statement of Intent (not to exceed 1,000 words) indicating, as specifically as possible, your academic and professional goals related to the Information Science doctoral program and identifying potential areas and/or topics in which you expect to pursue dissertation research.

 - For International Applicants: Graduate students must possess sufficient knowledge of English to participate successfully in graduate study.
 International applicants must submit either the TOEFL or the IELTS (taken within two years of the date of application).
-A minimum score of 80 on the TOEFL or a minimum result of Band 6.5 on the IELTS is required.
+For a listing of TOEFL and IELTS minimum scores, visit our Graduate Admissions FAQ.

 - A master’s degree from an accredited university, a recognized international program, or the equivalent.
 Exceptional students with a technical Bachelor’s degree may also be admitted.
-Such students must still satisfy all other requirements that follow.
+Such students must still satisfy all other requirements.

-- Attainment in graduate work of a minimum quality point average of 3.3 (on a scale with A having a value of 4 points per credit).
-An international student’s quality point average will be calculated on the basis of equivalency from universities that use a different scale.
+- A minimum grade point average (GPA) of 3.3 (on a scale with A having a value of 4 points per credit) in graduate coursework.
+An international student’s grade point average will be calculated on the basis of equivalency from universities that use a different scale.

-- As evidence of the ability to undertake doctoral work, an essay (not exceeding 1000 words) indicating, as specifically as possible, the student’s academic and professional goals in relation to the Telecommunications doctoral program and identifying potential areas and/or topics in which the student expects to pursue dissertation research.
+- An essay (not exceeding 1,000 words) indicating, as specifically as possible, the student’s academic and professional goals in relation to the Telecommunications doctoral program and identifying potential areas and/or topics in which the student expects to pursue dissertation research.

-- At least three references from persons in the professional and academic communities.
-The faculty may, on occasion, require additional references.
+- At least three references from persons in professional and/or academic communities.
+The department may, on occasion, require additional references.

 - Evidence of academic completion of: